vinnn223/-QB-Admin-Announce-Staff-system/README.md

 How to install

-1. Replace chat in your resources\[gameplay] folder
+1. Replace chat in your resources folder
+2. ensure QB-Admin-Announce-Staff-system
-2. Enjoy!
+3. Enjoy!

 DO NOT UPLOAD OR DISTRIBUTE